lkrumpak/csgoserver/README.md

 Easy CS:GO Linux Game Server
 ===================================================================
 Simple deployment and management of a Counter Strike: Global Offensive Linux dedicated server.
+This project was created to help me learn more about shell scripting.
+The script is based on https://github.com/GameServerManagers/LinuxGSM.

 Features
 ========